-Regarding sensitive technologies, the Vifo Act confirms that military and dual-use technologies as defined in the EU Dual-Use Regulation (EU 2021/821) and the EU Military Goods List (2020/C 85/01) are caught.
-The Decree on the scope of application of sensitive technology (please refer to question 2.1) specifies and expands the scope of the sensitive technologies category.
-It adds the following technologies: quantum mechanics; semi-conductor technologies (including know-how regarding production, industrial production machines and design software); high-assurance technologies; and photonics.
-In addition, the decree excludes a small number of technologies and dual-use items from the scope of the Vifo Act, even if they are included in the EU Dual-Use Regulation.
-It concerns products that are widely available, such as certain graphite and ceramic materials and certain composite structures and laminates.
+Regarding sensitive technologies, the ISB confirms that military and dual-use technologies as defined in the EU Dual-Use Regulation (EU 2021/821) and the EU Military Goods List (2020/C 85/01) are caught.
+The draft order in council (please refer to question 2.1) specifies and expands the scope of the sensitive technologies category.
+It adds the following technologies: quantum mechanics; semi-conductor technologies (including know-how regarding production, industrial production machines and design software); high-assurance identification technologies; and photonics.
+In addition, the draft order in council excludes from the scope of the ISB a small number of technologies and dual-use items, nevertheless included in the EU Dual-Use Regulation, such as certain graphite and ceramic materials and certain composite structures and laminates.

-Finally, the decree defines a category of "highly sensitive" technologies, comprising the newly added areas of semiconductors, quantum mechanics, high-assurance identification and photonics, as well as some of the technologies already covered by the Dual-Use Regulation and the Military Goods List.
+Finally, the order in council defines a category of "highly sensitive" technologies, comprising the newly added areas of semiconductors, quantum mechanics, high-assurance identification and photonics as well as some of the technologies already covered by the Dual-Use Regulation and the Military Goods List.
 See question 3.1 for the lower notification threshold that applies to this category.

-2.4 Are terms such as 'foreign investor' and 'foreign investment' defined in the law?
+2.4 How are terms such as 'foreign investor' and 'foreign investment' defined in the law?

-The terms foreign investor and foreign investment are not defined in the Vifo Act.
-Such definitions are not necessary, as the Vifo Act catches all mergers and demergers, acquisitions, and other investments, whether by foreign or domestic investors, that result in (a) a change of control over a relevant company, (b) the acquisition of a relevant company, or (c) - only in case of very sensitive technologies - the acquisition or increase of significant influence over a relevant company.
+The ISB catches all mergers and demergers, acquisitions, and other investments, whether by foreign or domestic investors, that result in (a) a change of control over a relevant company, (b) the acquisition of a relevant company, or (c) only in case of very sensitive technologies, the acquisition or increase of significant influence over a relevant company.
+Therefore, the terms foreign investor and foreign investment are not defined in the ISB.

-2.5 Are there specific rules for certain foreign investors (e.g. non-EU/non-WTO), including stateowned enterprises (SOEs)?
+2.5 Are there specific rules for certain foreign investors (e.g. non-EU/non-WTO), including state-owned enterprises (SOEs)?

 At the moment, there are no special rules for SOEs or other foreign investors.
-The Vifo Act explicitly captures both foreign and domestic investors.
-Under the Telecommunications Act and the Vifo Act, the fact that a company is an SOE is one of the factors that may imply a threat to national security and is considered in the FDI review.
+The ISB explicitly captures both foreign and domestic investors.
+Under the Telecommunications Act and the ISB, the fact that a company is an SOE is one of the factors that may imply a threat to national security and is considered in the FDI review.

 2.6 Is there a local nexus requirement for an acquisition or investment?
-If so, what is the nature of such requirement (sales, existence of subsidiaries, assets, etc.)?
+If so, what is the nature of such requirement (existence of subsidiaries, assets, etc.)?

 All sector-specific regulations, by their very nature, require a local nexus.
-Under the Vifo Act, relevant companies are target companies that are established in the Netherlands.
-The explanatory memorandum to the Vifo Act clarifies and expands the scope of the targets that the Vifo Act captures.
-It stipulates that the place of establishment should not be interpreted formally as a statutory requirement, but this criterion rather aims to capture entities that conduct actual economic activities in the Netherlands.
-The place of establishment should be based on the geographical location of the activities and management, irrespective of its legal form.
-Hence, the Vifo Act will apply even if no Dutch legal entity is acquired, as long as the acquisition results in control or relevant influence over significant in-scope activities or assets.
+Under the ISB, relevant companies are target companies that are established in the Netherlands.
+The explanatory memorandum to the ISB clarifies and expands the scope of the targets that the ISB captures.
+It stipulates that the place of establishment should not be interpreted formally as a statutory requirement, but rather this criterion aims to capture entities that conduct actual economic activities in the Netherlands.
+The place of establishment should be based on geographical location of the activities and management, irrespective of its legal form.